smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M04_get_help_in_red_hat_enterprise_linux/4_summary_get_help_in_red_hat_enterprise_linux.md

 > Mastering these help tools transforms you from a command user into a Linux problem-solver.

 Whether you're configuring firewalls, analyzing logs, or writing automation scripts, knowing how to **get help locally** is a key skill in your Red Hat and cybersecurity journey.

----

-✅ Let me know if you'd like:

-* 📥 Markdown export
-* 🧠 Quiz + answer key
-* ⏭️ Next topic: *Understand Linux File Permissions and Ownership*

-You're growing into a real Linux pro, Shahid — and the system itself is now your personal teacher 📘💻